 This casserole also calls for shredded cheddar cheese.
 I have a new cheese love in my life for Mexican dishes – Muenster, which I used instead.

-The sauce is the gold in this casserole.
+The sauce is the gold in this spicy chicken casserole.
 Four cups of tomato juice and a cup of heavy cream.
 Who needs canned soups with that combo?
 With cooked and cubed chicken breast you’ve got a delicious old-fashioned, load up your plate treat.

 The recipe makes enough to feed an army, so with the two of us, this one indicates that if freezes well.
 Perfect!
 I love to have a few freezer meals on hand for those busy weeknights.